AbanteAI/rawdog/README.md

 ## Optional Arguments
 * `--dry-run`: Print and manually approve each script before executing.

-## Model selection
+## Model Selection
-Rawdog uses `litellm` for completions with 'gpt-4' as the default.
-You can adjust the model or point it to other providers by modifying `~/.rawdog/config.yaml`.
+Rawdog employs `litellm` to execute completions, using 'gpt-4' as the default model.
+To utilize an alternative model, such as 'gpt-3.5-turbo', or to switch to different providers, update the configuration in `~/.rawdog/config.yaml` by altering the model specification accordingly.